lucyannofrota/smap_core/Documentation/Documentation.md

 VertexData:\
 |  const long index = 0;\
 |  geometry_msgs::msg::Point pos;\
-|  Concept this_thing;\
+|  thing this_thing;\
-|  boost::container::list<Concept> related_things;
+|  boost::container::list<thing> related_things;

 - index: Index of the vertice
 - pos: postion of the vertice
-- this_thing: Is the concept of the current Vertice.
+- this_thing: Is the thing of the current Vertice.
 Should be a semantic_type::Location
-- related_things: Linked list of Concepts detected while in the current Vertex Location
+- related_things: Linked list of things detected while in the current Vertex Location

 Boost Container: https://www.boost.org/doc/libs/1_80_0/doc/html/container.html